 - increased risk of heart attack.

-If catching and eating your own fish, don’t fish in polluted waters.
+If you catch and eat your own seafood, don’t fish in areas that are likely to be polluted with chemicals – such as urban waterways.
 Bottom feeder species, such as catfish, may ingest more pollutants.

 Types of fish cuts